-Members of the Council include Peter Scheffler, Benjamin Hubbard, Debra Dylan, Robin Surber, Cyndi French, Jay Clark, Robert Bryant, Paige Travis and Bill Taylor.
+Members of the Council include Peter Scheffler, Catherine Rupp, Cyndi French, Jay Clark, Robert Bryant, and Bill Connor.

 Section 396(k)(8) of the Communications Act provides that any public broadcast station (other than any station which is owned and operated by a State, a political or special purpose subdivision of a State or public agency) cannot receive funds from the Corporation for Public Broadcasting unless such station established a community advisory board.

 To be compliant with the Communications Act, WDVX has created a Community Advisory Council (not be confused with the WDVX Board of Directors, which is the station’s governing body).

 Role and Scope of the Community Advisory Council